Kazi Nazrul Islam Airport

 The airport's hinterland comprises the cities of Durgapur, Asansol, Bardhaman, Bankura, Purulia, Bolpur in West Bengal and Jamtara, Dumka, Dhanbad and Bokaro in Jharkhand.
 It is part of the country's first private sector Aerotropolis, being developed by Bengal Aerotropolis Projects Limited (BAPL) in Andal, Durgapur.
 The airport was officially inaugurated on 19 September 2013 by the Chief Minister of West Bengal, Mamata Banerjee.
-According to 2023–24 data, the airport is the third busiest airport of West Bengal and the 58th busiest airport of India.
+According to 2023–24 data, the airport is the third busiest airport of West Bengal and the 58th busiest in India.

 History

 Construction planning

 The project was conceived in 2006–07 during the Left Front government.
 The construction of the airport was completed on 2013.
-For several reasons, the airport did not receive final operational clearance from the aviation regulator DGCA until 24 April 2015.
-Regular commercial flights started from 2015.
+For several reasons, the airport did not receive final operational clearance from the aviation regulator DGCA until 24 April 2015, following which regular commercial flights started.

 Commencement of the airport

 On 10 May 2015, Prime Minister Narendra Modi became the first passenger to use the new airport when he flew to Delhi aboard an Indian Air Force Boeing 737 VIP aircraft, even before commercial airlines started their regular service from the airport.
 Scheduled commercial operation commenced on 18 May 2015.
 Another airline, Zoom Air, also began flights on the Delhi – Durgapur – Kolkata route, but after three months the flight was stopped due to lack of passengers.
 The airport gained popularity in 2018 with connections to Delhi and Hyderabad by Air India and to Mumbai and Chennai in October 2019 by SpiceJet.